The web is a noisy place. And cutting through that noise isn’t easy.

-But, I recommend you try the exercise without using any post about headline formula’s if you can.
+But, I recommend you try the exercise without any outside help.
 It’ll help you in the long-run.

 What’s critical here is that you get the creative juices flowing by coming up with new ideas.
 The more you practice this process, the easier it’ll get.

 And remember that when it comes to creating persona driven content, changing headlines is one thing but the content needs to deliver on the promise made in the headline.

 We’ve discussed how crafting persona driven content can do wonders for your blogging efforts.
 And we’ve talked through examples for both creating persona’s and transforming unspecific content.

 We can’t please everyone but when we narrow the focus of our content, we’re far more likely to gain traction.

 And when someone reads a blog post that speaks to them directly, they are far more likely to engage with you.

 Newsletter subscribers get FREE access to 15+ guides, templates & checklists to accelerate your blog's growth.Yes, I'm In!

 Get Our Subscriber-Only Content & Blogging Tips Newsletter